living in rural area

 6. You’ll Become Part of a Close-Knit Community

 There’s something special about living in a close-knit community where people look out for each other.
-Whether it’s bringing over a casserole when someone’s sick or lending a hand with chores, people in rural areas tend to help each other out.
+Whether bringing over a casserole when someone’s sick or lending a hand with chores, people in rural areas tend to help each other out.

 This sense of community can make life very enjoyable —and sometimes even stressful situations seem bearable knowing that everyone has your back.